sifive/wake/share/doc/wake/quickref.md

 * The last argument is the base runner that the current runner is built on top of.
 This is because all runners must be built on top of a preexisting runner.
 For example, in environment-example-sifive, localRISCVRunner and defaultRISCVRunner are built on top of localRunner and defaultRunner respectively.
 * `publish runner` must be executed for Wake to recognize a runner

-Runners are chosen for a given Plan based on the value returned by their `score` function and the plan's `RunnerFilter` field.

-* In `runJob`,  `subscribe runner` is called to retrieve the list of all published runners.
-The `RunnerFilter` function inside the Plan tuple can be set to filter out runners that the plan wants to exclude from consideration.
-Then the `score` function of each runner is called and runners that return Fail or a score <= 0.0 are excluded.
-Of the remaining runners, the one with the highest score is picked.
-* Local runners can only run when the Plan tuple has `LocalOnly` set to true
-* Default runners can only run when the Plan tuple has `LocalOnly` set to false

 #### Using environment packages

 Environment packages can be added to a workspace to provide tools (using runners) for running the workflow.
+They are composed of Wake files that define and publish runners.
+Environment packages should be defined for each unique running environment to decouple Wake rules from how tools are installed in each environment.
 You can check out [environment-example-sifive](https://github.com/sifive/environment-example-sifive) as an example of an environment package that contains runners for Wake-based workflows.

 #### sources and Path objects